Thursday, January 12, 2012

 The DVD that comes with the kit explains everything to a tee.
 I watched it quite a few times just to be sure.
 Bottom line is this project is time consuming and you can't be in a hurry.

 There is a low to medium odor and when applying the chips, I suggest wearing a mask.
 (Dust flies when applying the chips) Also, the chips go all over the place.
-So if you're a Type A personality, take a Valium, relax and let the chips fall where they may. **giggle** Nothing a broom and dust pan can't fix.
+So if you're a Type A personality, take a deep breath, relax and let the chips fall where they may. **giggle** Nothing a broom and dust pan or Shop-Vac can't fix.

-Tomorrow is Phase II.
+Tomorrow is Phase Two.
 Sanding, sanding and more sanding.
 Then applying the top coat.
 Yippee!

 I'll keep you posted...